 The Company has entered into interest rate swaps on the Company's Spanish Term Loans, as discussed in Note 9 - Long-Term Debt.
-As of December 31, 2011, the Spanish Term Loans related interest rate swaps have a notional value of \$32.1 million which provides for a fixed interest rate of 4.2%, 4.58%, 4.48% for the term loans maturing in February, April and June of 2013 and a fixed interest rate of 1.54% for the term loan maturing in August 2014.
+As of December 31, 2012, the Spanish Term Loans related interest rate swaps have a notional value of \$15.3 million which provides for a fixed interest rate of 4.20%, 4.58%, 4.48% for the term loans maturing in February, April and June of 2013 and a fixed interest rate of 1.54% for the term loan maturing in August 2014.
 The Company does not provide or receive any collateral specifically for these contracts.
 The fair value of these financial derivatives which are designated as and qualify as cash flow hedges are based on quoted market prices which reflect the present values of the difference between estimated future variable-rate receipts and future fixed-rate payments.

-At December 31, 2011 and 2010, the net unrealized (gain)/loss on interest rate derivatives and the related carrying value was \$ 0.6 million and \$1.8 million, respectively.
+At December 31, 2012 and 2011, the net unrealized loss on interest rate derivatives and the related carrying value was \$0.2 million and \$0.6 million, respectively.
 A 10% decline in the variable rate would have an immaterial effect on the unrealized gain in 2011.
 All interest rate derivatives are marked-to-market with changes in the fair value of qualifying cash flow hedges recorded as other comprehensive income.